gird-dev/gird/README.md

 Install Gird from PyPI with `pip install gird`, or from sources with `pip install .`.

-### Requirements

-Gird requires Python version 3.8 or newer, and is supported on Linux & macOS.
+Gird requires Python version 3.9 or newer, and is supported on Linux & macOS.

-Gird also requires [`make`][make] to be available on the command line.
-It should be available on all Linux distributions via the default package manager, and on macOS via Xcode.
-Most implementations of Make will do, as long as they support the `.PHONY` special target.

 ## Usage